Rory Stewart: Penrith and The Border

-National roles and influence before becoming a Minister
+National roles and influence before becoming a minister

 Upon joining the House of Commons, Stewart was elected a member of the Foreign Affairs Select Committee, serving until 2014.
 During his tenure on the committee, he was also chair of the trans-Atlantic group Le Cercle but did not declare his membership.
 Stewart also served as the chair of the APPG for Mountain Rescue and the APPG for Local Democracy, and was an officer of the APPG for Rural Services.
 He was elected chair of the Defence Select Committee in May 2014.
-He left these positions upon his appointment as environment minister.
+He left these positions on his appointment as environment minister.

 His speech about hedgehogs in Parliament in 2015 was named by The Times and The Daily Telegraph as the best parliamentary speech of 2015 and described by the deputy speaker as "one of the best speeches [she] had ever heard in Parliament".

 Stewart led the first backbench motion for expanding broadband and mobile coverage, securing what was then the largest number of cross-party endorsements for a backbench motion.
 In a report published in 2011, Stewart won support from the House of Commons Culture, Media and Sport Committee in calling for mobile phone companies to be forced to provide coverage to 98% of the population, and in 2012, his campaign achieved its goal when regulator Ofcom announced its plans for the auction of fourth generation (4G) bandwidth for mobile phone services.
 In March 2018, Ofcom announced that the 98% target had been met.

-In January 2014, Stewart was asked by Chris Grayling, Secretary of State for Justice, to lead a Government review into the reasons why a number of British veterans become criminal offenders after returning to civilian life.
+In January 2014, Stewart was asked by Chris Grayling, Secretary of State for Justice, to lead a government review into the reasons why a number of British veterans become criminal offenders after returning to civilian life.
 The review looked at ways in which support and prevention for veterans in the justice system can be improved.
-Following his election to Chairman of the Defence Select Committee, Stewart handed over the lead for the review to Stephen Phillips.
+Following his election to chairman of the Defence Select Committee, Stewart handed over the lead for the review to Stephen Phillips.